Skip to content

 St. Mary’s Basilica

-Don’t miss the Hejnał Mariacki (St. Mary’s Trumpet Call), the traditional anthem played every hour from the top of the tallest tower of St. Mary’s Basilica.
+Make sure not to miss the enchanting Hejnał Mariacki (St. Mary’s Trumpet Call), a traditional anthem played every hour from the pinnacle of the tallest tower of St. Mary’s Basilica.
+It’s an experience that adds a magical touch to the atmosphere of the city.

 Town Hall Tower